 |

-Buses and trains in Northern Ireland are operated by Translink, of which Northern Ireland Railways (NIR) is a part.
+Buses and trains in Northern Ireland are operated by Translink, which includes Ulsterbus & Northern Ireland Railways (NIR).
 To check both train and bus times in Northern Ireland, use the journey planner at www.translink.co.uk.

-Fast, modern Enterprise trains link Belfast and Dublin in about 2 hours, with departures about every 2 hours.
+Fast, modern Enterprise trains link Belfast Central and Dublin Connolly in about 2 hours, with departures about every 2 hours.
 The service is jointly run by NIR and Irish Railways.
-For times & fares, see www.translink.co.uk/Services/NI-Railways or www.irishrail.ie.
+You can buy cheap tickets from around 14.99 each way if you book online in advance, you should buy one-way or return tickets starting in Dublin at www.irishrail.ie and one-way or return tickets starting in Belfast at www.translink.co.uk/Services/NI-Railways.

 ![]() |